Class VI - Wells used for Geologic Sequestration of Carbon Dioxide

 - Protecting drinking water resources

-- Class VI permit application and permitting tools
+- Permit application and permitting tools for Class VI

 - Geologic Sequestration Data Tool

 Class VI wells are used to inject carbon dioxide (CO2) into deep rock formations.
 This long-term underground storage is called geologic sequestration (GS).
-Geologic sequestration refers to technologies to reduce CO2 emissions to the atmosphere and mitigate climate change.
+Geologic sequestration, as part of carbon capture and storage (CCS), is a technology that can be used to reduce CO2 emissions to the atmosphere and mitigate climate change.